3 Keys to Buying the Right Gym Shorts for Your Next Workout

 How Much Should I Pay for Workout Shorts?

-Your pants will likely take the most punishment of all your sportswear.
+Your trousers will likely take the most punishment of all your sportswear.
 So prepare to spend accordingly.
-Price will depend greatly on brand and material, but you can expect to pay between $25 on the low end and around $80 for a high quality pair of workout shorts.
-Specialized shorts and anything with built-in compression may go higher.
+Price will depend greatly on brand and material, but you can expect to pay between $25 on the low end and around $80 for a high-quality pair of workout shorts.
+Specialised shorts and anything with built-in compression may go higher.

-With so many different styles available, you may be tempted to bring home the whole store.
+With so many different styles available, you may be tempted to bring home the whole shop.
 But you only need enough pairs of gym shorts to last you in between laundry days.
 Avoid re-wearing workout shorts during that time.
-While it’s not likely to cause a health problem, it can result in some infections and inflammatory responses, and will definitely result in more odor.
-Here's a simple formula: if you do laundry once a week and work out five times per week, you should buy five pairs.
+While it's not likely to cause a health problem, it can result in some infections and inflammatory responses, and will definitely result in more odour.
+Here's a simple formula: If you do laundry once a week and work out five times per week, you should buy five pairs.

 What's the Difference Between Men's and Women's Workout Shorts?

-There are fewer differences in men's and women's shorts these days, as many athletes prefer gender neutral workout clothes.
+There are fewer differences between men's and women's shorts these days, as many athletes prefer gender-neutral workout clothes.
 Generally speaking, men's shorts tend to have a longer inseam and more support in the groin area.
-Women's shorts typically have a higher waistband, shorter inseam, and less space in the front.
+Women's shorts typically have a higher waistband, shorter inseam and less space at the front.

 What Are 2-in-1 Shorts?

-2-in-1 shorts are comprised of a tight-fitting inner short attached to a looser outer short.
+2-in-1 shorts comprise tight-fitting inner shorts attached to looser outer shorts.
 They are often used for running and by athletes looking for breathable options with less chafing.

 How Do You Wash Gym Shorts?